 Superb food, unique natural wonders and an enchanting, relaxed lifestyle.
 Christian Taylor explores the charming Brazilian village of Boipeba, Bahia

 The bustling laneways of Morro de São Paulo are but a distant memory as our speedboat glides along mangrove-lined waterways, bound for the laid-back island of Boipeba.
 To our right, the sleepy village of Cairu hurtles by, famous for its 17th-century church and convent of Santo Antônio.
 Soon, our boat makes a welcome pit stop at a floating seafood shack.
-Tables full of punters are leisurely lunching on fresh lobsters, crabs and oysters, all washed down with plenty of chilled beer and caipirinhas with a kick.
-A delicious meal under the sun in an eatery bobbing on the water, surrounded by nature – it’s one of life’s simple pleasures.
+A ramshackle wooden deck floats on rusting oil drums.
+Punters fill the tables, leisurely lunching on fresh lobster, crabs and oysters, all washed down with plenty of chilled beer and caipirinhas with a kick.
+A delicious, sun-drenched meal in a eatery surrounded by nature, bobbing on the water – it’s one of life’s simple pleasures.
 I am soon to discover that this is what Boipeba does best.

 By the late afternoon our boat arrives at Boipeba’s Boca da Barra beach, a strip of coastline dotted with palm trees and restaurants.
 Here is where the ocean meets the Inferno River, so swimmers can enjoy the river beach as well as the open sea.

 As the day draws to a close, the shoreline comes alive.
 Old boats chug past, carrying fishermen and the day’s catch.
-A man wanders along the water playing his berimbau, a musical bow with a single string.
-Visitors sit at riverside tables beside a crackling bonfire, which is sending sparks up into the evening sky.
+A local strolls along the water playing his berimbau, a musical bow with a single string.
+Visitors sit beside a crackling bonfire, watching sparks soar into the evening sky.
 There’s an elegance to Boipeba’s laziness.

 A few minutes walk from the riverbank and its restaurants is the village of Velha Boipeba.
-Founded in 1537, this vibrant little enclave is made up of narrow, carless streets lined with charming, colourful cottages, as well as shops, restaurants and pousadas.
-At its heart lies Praça Santo Antônio, a town square with a real community vibe.
-There are kids playing football while locals sell crafts, acarajé and fruity cocktails.
+Founded in 1537, this vibrant enclave is made up of narrow, carless streets lined with colourful cottages, as well as shops, restaurants and pousadas.
+At its heart lies Praça Santo Antônio, a town square, a place where the community come together.
+Kids play football while locals sell crafts, acarajé and fruity cocktails.

 In Salvador I was told by a taxi driver, “you’ll eat well in Boipeba” and he was right.
 There are plenty of great places to dine here.
 Panela de Barro serves hearty Brazilian favourites in a laid-back setting.
 Flor da Lua whips up superb crêpes.
 Take the time to walk to the wonderfully deserted Cueira Beach and try the lobster at Guido’s, a popular destination with visitors.